+Our named executive officers generally participate in the same executive compensation plans and arrangements available to our other executive officers.
 The Compensation Committee divides executive officers into three separate categories for the purposes of establishing the levels of cash and equity incentive awards.
 Each category consists of one or more officers who are grouped together for incentive compensation purposes and receive the same target incentive awards.
-For example, with respect to our annual restricted stock awards in 2015, our former Chief Executive Officer was in the first category; our former Chief Operating Officer and Chief Financial Officer were in the second category; and our other executives were in the third category.
+For example, with respect to our annual restricted stock awards, our former Executive Chairman and members of the Office of Chief Executive are in the first category; our Senior Vice President General Counsel is in the second category; and our other executives are in the third category.
 One purpose of the categories is to equalize incentive opportunities for individuals with similar levels of responsibility.
 This practice is intended to improve internal pay equity among our executives.
 Considerations of internal pay equity among executives are also factored into the Compensation Committee's consideration of the market data and peer group information discussed below with respect to base salary and target bonus compensation.

 Benchmarking.
-In establishing total compensation for our executives, the Compensation Committee generally targets the median of the market, which it considers to be equivalent to the domestic market for executive talent within US industrial companies with gross revenues in the approximate range of \$500 million to \$1 billion.
-Our Vice President Human Resources conducts periodic benchmark reviews within the above-referenced market of the aggregate level of executive compensation, as well as the mix of elements used to compensate executive officers at such companies, and provides this market data to the Compensation Committee for its consideration.
-The Compensation Committee believes that compensation targeted at the median of the market reflects consideration of our stockholders' interests in paying what is necessary, but not significantly more than necessary, to achieve our corporate goals.
+In establishing total compensation for our executives, the Compensation Committee generally targets the median of the market, which it considers to be equivalent to the domestic market for executive talent within U.S. industrial companies with gross revenues in the approximate range of \$500 million to \$1 billion.
+Our Senior Vice President Human Resources conducts periodic benchmark reviews within the above-referenced market of the aggregate level of executive compensation, as well as the mix of elements used to compensate executive officers at such companies, and provides this market data to the Compensation Committee for its consideration.
+The Compensation Committee believes that compensation targeted at the median of the market reflects consideration of our shareholders' interests in paying what is necessary, but not significantly more than necessary, to achieve our corporate goals.

 In addition, the Compensation Committee also reviews the practices of specific peer group companies to compare the Company's compensation programs with other manufacturing companies of comparable size and stature.
 Our Chief Executive Officer and other members of management provide input on the selection of the peer group companies, and the Compensation Committee makes the final determination of which companies to include.
-Executive compensation information for the market data and peer group companies is compiled by management from proxy statements and other public filings, as well as surveys and other databases to which we subscribe, such as those from Aon Hewitt and ADP.
+Executive compensation information for the market data and peer group companies is compiled by management from proxy statements and other public filings, as well as surveys and other databases to which we subscribe, such as those from Aon and ADP.
 The Compensation Committee may, from time to time, engage an independent consultant to establish comparable peer groups to benchmark the Company's executive compensation program.
-However, the Compensation Committee did not engage an independent consultant to review executive compensation in 2015.
+However, the Compensation Committee did not engage an independent consultant to review executive compensation in 2020.

-Our Compensation Committee believes that benchmarking is a useful tool because it is a reflection of the market in which we compete for talent and provides credibility for our compensation programs with both our employees and our stockholders.
-The Compensation Committee also reviews this information for context and a frame of reference for decisionmaking; but it is not the sole source of information on which executive compensation is determined.
+Our Compensation Committee believes that benchmarking is a useful tool because it is a reflection of the market in which we compete for talent and provides credibility for our compensation programs with both our employees and our shareholders.
+The Compensation Committee also reviews this information for context and a frame of reference for decision-making; but it is not the sole source of information on which executive compensation is determined.
 Other factors such as internal equity, individual and business performance, and the perceived degree of alignment between the job duties of our executive with the benchmark job description to which his or her compensation is being compared are also considered.